 Do not take any stimulants, such as caffeine.
 The latter affects your body between two to four hours after you drank your cup, and the effects vary depending on the amount ingested.
 Fragmentation of your sleep, light sleep and inability to go back to sleep if waken up: caffeine will be your worst enemy after 5 p.m.!

-Another thing you should avoid is parking yourself in front of an electronic device if you want to sleep well.
-Really, your smartphone, your tablet or your tv generate the same blue light that stimulates your vision.
-And the latter then interferes with your internal clock on top of slowing down your production of melatonin, the sleep hormone.
+Another thing you should avoid is to sprawl out in front of an electronic device if you want to sleep well.
+Really, your smartphone, your tablet or your TV screens generate the same blue light that stimulates your vision.
+The latter then interferes with your internal clock on top of slowing down your production of melatonin, the sleep hormone.

 Since we’re talking about 2.0 sleep, an attractive solution is to follow your sleep patterns through one of the many apps to this purpose on your smartphone, or directly from your smartwatch.
 If you like maths even during your sleep, with the latter, you’ll get your money’s worth!
 These apps allow you to check your different sleep cycles the morning after, including the famous paradoxical sleep cycle, also called REM sleep cycle.
 They’ll also be able to wake you up at the most opportune time, allowing you to start the day in fine form!